Yan Mingfu: Participation in 1989 Tiananmen Square protests

-On May 14, Yan returned to the Great Hall of the People and told students that a dialogue to be held later in the day would be recorded and broadcast on national television.
-During the discussion that afternoon, Zhang claims, Yan and Li Tieying maintained that their aim was “not to negotiate policy decisions but to exchange views and information.”
+On 14 May, Yan returned to the Great Hall of the People and told students that a dialogue to be held later in the day would be recorded and broadcast on national television.
+During the discussion that afternoon, Zhang says, Yan and Li Tieying maintained that their aim was "not to negotiate policy decisions but to exchange views and information."
 After the dialogue broke down, Dai Qing and a group of eleven other intellectuals notified Yan that they were willing to meet with the students and urge them to stop their hunger strike.
 When the intellectuals returned from the dialogue, they claimed that the students would listen if the government would compromise first.
-For Yan, this indicated that the “students are getting greedier, their demands are getting stiffer, and they’re getting less and less unified among themselves.”
+For Yan, this indicated that the "students are getting greedier, their demands are getting stiffer, and they're getting less and less unified among themselves."
 The intellectuals resumed the discussion, but it again ended without either party reaching a resolution.

-On May 16, Yan arrived at Tiananmen Square to advocate an end to the hunger strike.
+On 16 May, Yan arrived at Tiananmen Square to advocate an end to the hunger strike.
 He offered himself as a hostage to demonstrate the sincerity of his belief that all issues would soon be resolved.
 The students believed his speech to be genuine, but they did not think that the government would truly capitulate.
-By May 18, Yan had grown tired of the disagreements between the students and the government.
-At a meeting between Li Peng and the student leaders that day, he stated that the “only issue I am concerned with is that of saving the children who are hunger striking in the Square, who are now in a very weakened state, their lives gravely threatened.”
-When Zhao was ousted on May 21, Yan lost his major source of political support; on June 23, the Politburo voted to eject him from his government positions.
-An article from The Asian Wall Street Journal contends that Yan “was criticized as handling the talks badly.”
-According to Zhang, Yan's speech to students on May 16 also “became a major count against him” when the government began to expel its reform-minded members.
+By 18 May, Yan had grown tired of the disagreements between the students and the government.
+At a meeting between Li Peng and the student leaders that day, he stated that the "only issue I am concerned with is that of saving the children who are hunger striking in the Square, who are now in a very weakened state, their lives gravely threatened."
+When Zhao was ousted on 21 May, Yan lost his major source of political support; on 23 June, the Politburo voted to eject him from his government positions.
+An article from The Asian Wall Street Journal contends that Yan "was criticized as handling the talks badly."
+According to Zhang, Yan's speech to students on 16 May also "became a major count against him" when the government began to expel its reform-minded members.